The Key Message Below Is:

 After several years of neglect, this seems like an effort from Apple to play catch up and re-focus on the Mac as opposed to all those shiny toys Apple now make their real money from.
 This is exciting as it may finally bring some real solid advancements to the Mac which has been largely stagnant as a platform for years now.
 SwiftUI should allow for an exciting new wave of applications with substantially improved interfaces.
 And who can't be happy about the death of iTunes, which must surely be the worst software ever written?

 However - in their usual progressive style - Apple have decided to end support for all 32 bit apps.

-This will mean a great deal of software will not work with Catalina without an update being made available.
+This will mean a great deal of software & hardware will not work with Catalina without an update being made available.
 And as when Apple dropped Rosetta support (Lion and above), this will likely result in a lot of old software being made end-of-line - and probably older hardware too.
 Software must often be quite substantially redeveloped just to work on 64 bit systems, and so often the manufacturers use this as an excuse to draw a line under older, no longer profitable products and systems.

 The most obvious will be any hardware that needs a driver.
 So this puts at risk all older calibrators, printers, scanners etc. Indeed, even current models should be checked (once Catalina has launched) - to make sure they support Catalina if you're thinking of buying anything new once that time comes.